 - We strongly recommend that you share your recruiting email password with your parents so that they can assist in proofing emails and monitoring your progress.
 (We also strongly recommend that you don't share it with anyone else.)
 Parents, just because you have access to the email account doesn't mean that you should be emailing as the player; coaches can tell the difference between an email from a 15 year old girl and a 45 year old parent.

-- Use your lacrosse email address on all profiles and other information that goes to coaches.
+- Use your field hockey email address on all profiles and other information that goes to coaches.